Matterhorn Glacier Paradise Tickets

 • Travel time: ~8–10 minutes; operates ~9am to 3:30–4pm (seasonal variations)

-• Features: Crystal-adorned interiors, glass floor for glacier views, premium upgrade
+• Features: Crystal-adorned interiors, glass floor for glacier views

 Must-try experiences at Glacier Paradise